 Use of Duke Facilities by Outside Groups

 Duke’s facilities are normally not made available to outside groups.
 When outside use is permitted, the facility must be reserved on a contract basis and a fee will be charged.
-For more information, see the guidance and the policy on use of University facilities found in Appendix S of the Faculty Handbook and/or call either the Office of Government Relations or Duke State Relations, as appropriate.
+For more information, see the guidance and the policy on use of University lands and facilities and/or call either the Office of Government Relations or Duke State Relations, as appropriate.

 Press conferences or similar on-campus or virtual events for a political candidate are generally prohibited.
-Questions about specific events and requests should be directed to the Office of the Vice President for Public Affairs and Government Relations, 919.681.3788.
+Questions about specific events and requests should be directed to the Office of the Vice President for Communications, Marketing and Public Affairs (919-681-3788).

 Policy on Pickets, Protests and Demonstrations

-Duke’s policy on pickets, protests and demonstrations, found in Appendix V of the Faculty Handbook here.
+Duke’s policy on pickets, protests and demonstrations, found in Appendix I of the Faculty Handbook here.

 Visits to Campus by Elected and Appointed Officials and Candidates for Office

-Faculty members and academic units may invite elected and appointed officials and political candidates or their representatives to participate in educational activities provided the appearance furthers the educational or academic mission of Duke in accordance with the policy regarding the use of University facilities/resources found in Appendix S of the Faculty Handbook.
+Faculty members and academic units may invite elected and appointed officials and political candidates or their representatives to participate in educational activities provided the appearance furthers the educational or academic mission of Duke in accordance with the policy regarding the use of University lands and facilities.
 Sponsors of these events need to take special care to follow these guidelines for candidate appearances and to avoid the appearance of institutional endorsement or support.

 Specifically, candidates for political office may speak on campus at the invitation of the University or recognized student-run organizations affiliated with the University as long as they follow these guidelines: Duke provides equal speaking opportunities to political candidates seeking the same office; Duke, as an institution, does not indicate any endorsement, support or opposition of the candidate (this should be stated explicitly when the candidate is introduced and in announcements of the candidate’s attendance); no political fundraising occurs; the appearance is a speech, a Q&A session or a similar format typical of an educational activity at an academic institution; questions are prepared and presented by a non-partisan and independent panel or individual; and all candidates for the office are invited to participate.